Paouky/paouky-docs/docs/getting-started/quickstart/install.md

 - macOS 10.15 Catalina
 - Windows 10

-## Install Grin and Grin-Wallet
+## Install Grin and grin-wallet

-'Grin' is the node software and 'Grin-Wallet' is the command-line wallet.
+'grin' is the node software and 'grin-wallet' is the command-line wallet.

 !!! tip ""
     The following section will guide you to install using precompiled binaries.